Varsity letter A in red and baseball letter Z on soccer field with soccer ball

-Whether you want to get recruited, play for fun, or cheer from the sidelines, this athletics glossary has all the college sports terms you should know.
+Whether you want to get recruited, play for fun, or cheer from the sidelines, this college athletics glossary has all the sports terms you should know.

 Woo, sports!
 Athletics are a big part of the college experience for student-athletes, fans, and those looking to stay active.
 So we put together this ultimate athletics glossary to explain all the important (and fun!) stuff you might encounter on a college campus.
 Whether you want to get recruited, play for fun, or cheer from the sidelines, here are a few college sports terms you should know, tips to help you during the admission process, and a little trivia too!